sig-gis/SEPAL-CEO/docs_OpenMRV/deforestSMFM.rst

 3. Run the **Process the time series** cell.

    1. By default the tool is set to use verbose (-v) output.
-With this switch selected as each image is processed a message is sent back to inform us of the progress.
+With this option, as each image is processed a message will be printed to inform us of the progress.

    This cell runs two commands:
       a.
-The first line is running the SMFM Deforest change detection algorithm (change.py)
+The first line is running the SMFM Deforest change detection algorithm (change.py).
       b.
 After processing the images we print them out to ensure the program ran successfully.

    .. note::